thuml/iTransformer/README.md

 # Compare the performance of Transformer and iTransformer
 bash ./scripts/boost_performance/Weather/iTransformer.sh

-# Train the model with partial variates, and generalize on the unseen variates
+# Train the model with partial variates, and generalize to the unseen variates
 bash ./scripts/variate_generalization/ECL/iTransformer.sh

 # Test the performance on the enlarged lookback window